Biostage Announces $6 Million Financing to Advance Clinical Trial

-/EIN News/ -- HOLLISTON, Mass., April 06, 2023 (GLOBE NEWSWIRE) -- Biostage, Inc. (OTCQB: BSTG) ("Biostage" or the "Company"), a cell-therapy biotechnology company with successful first-in-human experience in treating esophageal cancer and FDA approval to commence a clinical trial of the Biostage Esophageal Implant, today announced that it has entered into purchase agreements to raise approximately $6 million from new and existing investors in a private placement of its shares of common stock.
+HOLLISTON, Mass., April 06, 2023 (GLOBE NEWSWIRE) -- Biostage, Inc. BSTG ("Biostage" or the "Company"), a cell-therapy biotechnology company with successful first-in-human experience in treating esophageal cancer and FDA approval to commence a clinical trial of the Biostage Esophageal Implant, today announced that it has entered into purchase agreements to raise approximately $6 million from new and existing investors in a private placement of its shares of common stock.
 Additional details are provided below.

 The funds will be used to accelerate the clinical development of Biostage's lead product candidate, the Biostage Esophageal Implant, or BEI.
 The FDA has approved a ten-patient phase one and phase two clinical trial to study the repair of damage to the esophagus in adults caused by cancer or injury.
 The FDA has indicated a willingness to consider expanding this clinical trial to include pediatric subjects with birth defects in the esophagus once the safety of the implant is shown in adults.
 Hence, the Company expects the repair of birth defects in the esophagus to be an additional indication for which Biostage will seek FDA approval.